New-Cloud-Leaner/TerraformProjects/README.md

-Contains Terraform projects I work for AWS , from small to larger projects
+# Welcome to My Terraform Repository! 🌍

+This repository contains Terraform projects and configurations for provisioning and managing infrastructure on AWS.

+Happy coding! 🚀